Yumzhana/Alsas/README.md

-# Alsas
+# NeTinder
-testgitrepository for our game Alsas
+testgitrepository for our app NeTinder